UAH-Computer-Science/cs453-project-template/apps/api/README.md

 *Requires authentication

 ## Which routes or operations require the admin role.
 The only implemented route that requires the admin role is GET /users.
-Normal users aren't allowed to access the list of users.
-Admins, however, can modify and delete tasks that they don't own, a privilege that regular users do not have.
+Normal users aren't allowed to access the list of users, but admins can.
+Admins can also modify and delete tasks that they don't own, a privilege that regular users do not have.

 ## What ownership or authorization rules your application enforces.
 * A normal user can create projects and tasks freely.